Conditions for Large-Sample Majorization of Pairs of Flat States in Terms of $\alpha$-z Relative Entropies: Mathematical Background

-Large-sample ordering as in (a) in the above Theorem implies catalytic ordering as in (b), with a catalyst of the form $a=\sum_{\ell=0}^{n-1} x^\ell y^{n-1-\ell}$ for a sufficiently large $n\in\N$.
+Large-sample ordering as in (b) in the above Theorem implies catalytic ordering as in (a), with a catalyst of the form $a=\sum_{\ell=0}^{n-1} x^\ell y^{n-1-\ell}$ for a sufficiently large $n\in\N$.
 This was shown in \cite{Duan2005} when $x,y$ are probability vectors, but the proof extends directly to the more abstract setting considered here.
 The converse implication typically does not holds; Theorem 3 of \cite{Feng_et_al_2006} provides a recipe for deriving counter examples in a particular setting.